wbamberg/idl-reference/docs/nsIAutoCompleteSimpleResult.md

 Appends a match consisting of the given value, comment, image, style and
 the value to use for defaultIndex completion.
-@param aValue
-       The value to autocomplete to
-@param aComment
-       Comment shown in the autocomplete widget to describe this match
-@param aImage
-       Image shown in the autocomplete widget for this match.
-@param aStyle
-       Describes how to style the match in the autocomplete widget
-@param aFinalCompleteValue
-       Value used when the user confirms selecting this match.
-If not
-       provided, aValue will be used.

 #### Parameters ####